visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Expressions
 -----------

+.. note:: content to test an auto-gen update

 .. danger::
    Confirm the text here adequately characterizes that an expression has value everywhere over the whole mesh it is defined on.
 Its a field.